BartoszJanota/MongoDB/README.md

 * data is kept in *documents*, organized in *collections*
 * collections do not enforce document structure
 * user can choose a data model that satisfies his needs best
-  * document relationships
+  * document relationships - document contains a reference to another document
-  * document embedding
+  * document embedding - documents are nested within each other
 * no structure enforcement - no *join* queries

 ### Performance, availability, scalability